-20.8.1.
+20.9.1.
 Toggle Scripting Support

-The support for script execution is enabled in the Hazelcast IMDG Open Source edition and disabled in the Hazelcast IMDG Enterprise edition by default.
+The support for script execution is disabled by default.
 The reason is security.
 Script engines allow to access the underlying system on the members (files and other resources).
 Scripts access the system, on which the member runs, with permissions of the running user.

-The scripting can be allowed or prevented by specifying the scripting-enabled attribute of the management-center element within the Hazelcast member configuration file, as shown below:
+Scripting can be allowed or prevented by specifying the scripting-enabled attribute of the management-center element within the Hazelcast member configuration file, as shown below:

 '''

 <hazelcast>

 ...

-<management-center enabled="true" scripting-enabled="false">
+<management-center scripting-enabled="false" />

-http://localhost:8080/hazelcast-mancenter

-</management-center>

 ...

 </hazelcast>

 '''